michaelkargl/portfolio/src/cms/curriculum/map-aboutme-hey-my-name-is-michi-😎.md

   ## Personal

-  I enjoy cycling in my free time and maintain a 15-year-old Minecraft server so my younger sister can play.
-Lately, I’ve become passionate about progressive web apps (PWAs) and developing offline tools for personal use with React and Lit Html.
-I have a keen interest in anything related to PowerShell.
-I also enjoy pen-paling and practicing CrossFit.
+  I enjoy cycling in my free time and maintain a 15-year-old Minecraft family server where I like to experiment with electrical circuitry.
+In  recent years I’ve been dabbling in embedded development but also become passionate about progressive web apps (PWAs) and developing offline tools for personal use with React and Lit.
+I have a keen interest in anything related to PowerShell and F#.
+Non-nerdy hobbies include pen-paling and practicing CrossFit 🏋️
 skills: |-
   [
       { "name": "C#", "percent": 99 },